Fort De La Boulaye Site: History

 In 1698, Pierre Le Moyne d'Iberville, and his brothers, Jean-Baptiste Le Moyne de Bienville and Antoine Le Moyne de Châteauguay, participated in an expedition to rediscover the mouth of the Mississippi River.
 It could be difficult to find among the many competing bayous and waterways.

 In 1699, they founded Fort Mississippi on a ridge a little more than one kilometer from the shore of the river, on the east bank, and about twenty kilometers south of the future city of New Orleans.
 The fort was completed in 1700.
-It was built in stockade wood and defended by six guns, in order to protect the region from attacks and incursions by the English and Spanish.
+Its building process was described in an account by Jesuit priest Paul du Ru, who accompanied Iberville's expedition.
+The fort was built in stockade wood and defended by six guns, in order to protect the region from attacks and incursions by the English and Spanish.
 The fort was renamed Fort de la Boulaye and was commanded by Louis Juchereau de St. Denis.

 In 1707, the Caddoan tribe, hostile to the presence of encroaching soldiers, forced them to abandon the fort and to go to the French settlement of Biloxi.
 Only the officer Juchereau de St. Denis, friend of the Caddo, was permitted to continue living in the fort.
 Garrisons of French troops occasionally visited the site.
 In 1714, Juchereau de St. Denis was assigned to lead a new expedition, with the objective of defending the western boundaries of Louisiana (New France).
 He established Fort des Natchitoches.

-By the middle of the 18th century Fort de la Boulaye was abandoned.
+By the middle of the 18th century, Fort de la Boulaye was abandoned.
 Tropical storms eventually destroyed this fort.

 In the 20th century archaeologists conducted surveys and located the site of fort; they found remnants of palisade and building logs, burned poles, and evidence of a cannonball.
 The site has been designated a National Historic Landmark.